Child care and school registration

 International student information

-You should begin the enrolment process for your children as early as possible after your arrival.
+You should begin the enrolment process for your children as soon as you’ve accepted your offer to study at UBC.
 If you reside in Vancouver, see the Vancouver School Board website for more information.

 English classes for children